tcjurgens/data_final_project/README.md

 - Do certain stats translate better than others at predicting wins/losses?
 - - (cont. ^ ) Is team offensive EPA/play a better indicator of future seasons' success / win total than defensive EPA/play

+###
+-Can we effective model win probability at certain points in the game using Machine Learning / Linear Regression?